JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-10-26-kotlin-fp-1-monad-stack.md

 But can iterate on this further.
 Ideally we would **push the effects to a single place at the edge of the system**, or what we use to call "the edge of the world".
 On Android that would be the `Application`, `Activity`, `Fragment` or even a `CustomView`.
 In non Android applications it could be the Controller endpoints (for a Resful API) or `main()` methods (for JVM programs).

 That is the place where purity becomes unsafe effects, since Android in the end plays with shared state and things need to get rendered on screen.
-We are already beyond the pure boundary.
-We try to push those potential problems to the outer most layer so we can **keep the whole architecture design based on purity**.
+We are already outside of the pure boundary which starts in our presenter.
+We try to push those potential problems to the outer most layer so we can **keep the whole architecture design end to end based on purity**.

 To achieve this we just need to also return `IO` from our presentation logic, so we can push the application of those side effects to the view implementation.
-So we could change the presentation logics to be like:
+So we could refactor the presentation logics to be like:

 ```kotlin
 fun getSuperHeroes(view: HeroesView, service: HeroesService, gson: Gson): IO<Unit> =